History

 The orchestra regularly took part in the Festival of British Youth Orchestras in Edinburgh and embarked on a foreign tour to Rheinbach in 1998 for the 700th anniversary of Sevenoaks' twin town in Germany (where they still award an annual Lydian Orchestra music prize), followed by trips to Prague in 2000 and Italy in 2001 combined with players from Trinity Music College.

 Visits to Edinburgh were resurrected in 2003, 2005 and 2008 under the baton of Ethan Merrick, but sadly the Festival of British Youth Orchestras no longer takes place.
 The 30th anniversary was celebrated by a trip to Paris in 2006, conducted by former Lydian member Geoffrey Paterson.
 In order to keep the touring spirit alive, the orchestra, under the direction of Brynly Clarke, has visited Belgium in 2011, and Germany in 2013 and 2015, with help from our twinning partners, in particular Wiesbaden where we have a very strong relationship with the Wiesbaden Musikschule.
-In 2017 we had a very successful tour to the Loire performing in stunning chateaux and cathedrals and the orchestra returned to the Charente-Maritime area of France in July 2019.
-Our recent tours have featured soloists from within the orchestra: Tabitha Reynolds (mezzo-soprano), Fraser Bowles (cello), Sophie Westbrooke (recorder, 2014 BBC YMY finalist), and Bethany Crawley (flute).
+In 2017 we had a very successful tour to the Loire performing at multiple chateaux and cathedrals.
+The orchestra returned to the Charente-Maritime region of France in July 2019.

 In July 2016, the orchestra celebrated its 40th anniversary with a spectacular concert at the Pamoja Hall in Sevenoaks, with its most ambitious programme to date.
 A DVD was made of the event and this is available from the orchestra.